Pros: Impressive standard and optional equipment; 40 mpg; reasonable sticker price; advanced engine technology

 Comfort & Utility

-You also could opt for the Rio5 with its big hatchback opening.
-Up front, legroom for tall drivers is pretty good, and the height-adjustable driver's seat and tilting wheel make it easy for drivers of all shapes and sizes to find a comfortable position.
+You could also opt for the Rio5 with its big hatchback opening.
+Up front, legroom for tall drivers is pretty good, and the height-adjustable driver’s seat and tilting wheel make it easy for drivers of all shapes and sizes to find a comfortable position.

-As we mentioned earlier, the Rio and Rio5 come nicely equipped as is, but move up to the EX trim and you'll get power locks, windows and mirrors plus cruise control, a tilting and telescoping steering wheel, upgraded audio with Sirius satellite radio, Bluetooth and premium fabric on the seats and doors.
-The range-topping SX adds 17-inch alloy wheels, power folding outside mirrors, UVO voice-activated information and entertainment system (allowing voice control of Bluetooth and iPod music and playlist selection), a backup camera, a leather-wrapped steering wheel and a soft-touch dash.
+As we mentioned earlier, the Rio and Rio5 come nicely equipped as is, but move up to the EX trim, and you’ll get power locks, windows and mirrors plus cruise control, a tilting and telescoping steering wheel, upgraded audio with Sirius satellite radio, Bluetooth and premium fabric on the seats and doors.
+The range-topping SX adds 17-inch alloy wheels, power folding outside mirrors, UVO voice-activated information and entertainment system (which allows voice control of Bluetooth and iPod music and playlist selection), a backup camera, a leather-wrapped steering wheel and a soft-touch dash.
 Options for the SX include leather seating, heated front seats, push-button start, a power sunroof and navigation.
-Many of the SX's features can be added to the EX through the EX Convenience package, including the power-folding side mirrors, UVO information and entertainment and rear camera display.
+Many of the SX’s features can be added to the EX through the EX Convenience package, including the power-folding side mirrors, UVO information and entertainment and rear camera display.

 Performance & Fuel Economy